AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Data_View_Shape.md

 ##### Example: Get data response body for standard shape with no grouping field

-Note, column headers contain a numerical suffix to ensure that each column header is unique.
+Note, column labels contain a numerical suffix to ensure that each label is unique.
+Use grouping fields or an identifying field to create unique column labels.

 ```csv
 Timestamp.0,Id.1,SolarRadiation.2,Temperature.3,Tags.4,Id.5,SolarRadiation.6,Temperature.7,Tags.8,Id.9,SolarRadiation.10,Temperature.11,Tags.12,Id.13,SolarRadiation.14,Temperature.15,Tags.16